Grotto of Our Lady of Lourdes, Notre Dame: Description

 The modern grotto is a replica of the Lourdes Grotto in France, scaled down to be about one-third the size of the original rock cave.
 While the use of the Grotto as a Lourdes-like pilgrimage site has diminished over the years, the Grotto has taken on a life of its own as a key part and symbol of religious life at the University of Notre Dame.
 It is one of the quietest and most serene spots on the campus and is used for reflection, prayer, meditation, and outdoor masses.
 It is a popular spot for wedding proposals and photoshoots.
 The grotto is also popular with campus visitors and tourists and is quite busy during football weekends.

 Surroundings

 The Grotto is located down a hill adjacent to the Basilica of the Sacred Heart.
-Nearby the Grotto is an approximately 230-year-old Sycamore tree whose girth measured 20.33 ft as of 2006, also known as Vengence Tree or Superstition Tree.
+Nearby the Grotto is an approximately 230-year-old Sycamore tree whose girth measured 20.33 ft as of 2006, also known as Vengeance Tree or Superstition Tree.